Skip to main content Skip to footer

 If you’re going hiking, wear your walking boots while travelling.
 Take two pairs of comfortable shoes – a dressy pair and trainers or sandals.
 Clothes that have multiple uses are always a good idea, for example, a pashmina that can work as a beach cover-up, throw at night and cover from the sun and a scarf or necklace can dress up a casual T-shirt.

 Money.
 When out and about, ensure you know where your money is at all times (a belt bag under your clothes is a great place to keep notes).
 Always store any money you’re not taking with you in a safe, whether in the room or at reception.
-Use a travel credit card, such as Revolut or Travel Money from the Post Office, so you don’t get charged interest when swapping currencies.
+If you’re travelling on a budget, using a travel credit card, such as Revolut or Travel Money from the Post Office, can ensure you don’t get charged interest when swapping currencies.

 Travel insurance.
 If you get money or valuables stolen, then at least you won’t be out of pocket if you sign up for travel insurance before leaving for your trip.
 The cover will also pay for hospital stays and medical bills if you get injured or fall ill and may reimburse your holiday fees if you get caught up in a storm or other natural disaster.